-Romesco sauce is a classic Spanish sauce made from nuts and roasted bell peppers.
+Romesco sauce is a classic Spanish sauce made from nuts and roasted red bell peppers.
 It blends up creamy and flavorful.
-Typically, it is served as a dip for vegetables or spread on fish, but we’re going to be using the sauce with pasta and peas.
+Typically, it is served as a dip for vegetables or spread on fish, but we will be using the sauce with pasta and peas.
 It makes a wonderful pasta sauce!

 Inspired by this recipe from Epicurious, here is a little about my adaptations: